 People with Type 1 Diabetes following Dr Bernstein’s protocol try to keep their blood glucose within ten points of the optimal target level of 83 mg/dL (4.6 mmol/l).
 This means that they will dose with insulin when their blood glucose rises above 93 mg/dL (or 5.2 mmol/l) and then eat to bring their glucose levels back up when they drop below 73mg/dL (or 4.0 mmol/L).

 Someone who has a functioning pancreas but is struggling with insulin resistance, hyperinsulinemia and / or obesity can use a similar process to manage their blood glucose and insulin levels.
-But rather than dosing with insulin to bring their blood glucose down (they typically already have more than enough insulin!) they simply delay eating until they burn through the excess blood glucose.
+But rather than dosing with insulin to bring their blood glucose down (they typically already have more than enough insulin!) they simply delay eating until they burn through the excess glucose in their bloodstream.

 Waiting to eat until your blood glucose levels are below your recent average will ensure that they decrease over time.
 Most glucose meters will display the average glucose level for the last seven, fourteen and thirty days so it is easy to tell what your current target is.

-Over time you want to see your average blood glucose levels coming down, so if you see them drifting up then you it’s a sign that you need to intensify your fasting somehow.
+Over time you want to see your average blood glucose levels coming down.
+If you see your blood glucose levels drifting up it’s a sign that you need to intensify your fasting regimen.

-Normalising blood sugar and insulin will often lead to optimal weight, particularly if you’re insulin resistant.
-However, some people will still need to pay attention to cutting calories once your blood sugar and insulin is normalised.
+Normalising blood sugar and insulin will often lead also optimal weight, particularly if you’re insulin resistant.
+However, some people will still need to pay attention to continuing to lose weight once their blood sugar and insulin is normalised.

 when not to use this approach

-Exercise may raise your blood sugar in the short term due to the body dumping glycogen from your liver into the bloodstream for fuel.
-If you don’t eat as much before or after exercise your body will have to replenish the glycogen stores from the energy stores on your body.
+Exercise may raise your blood sugar in the short-term due to the body dumping glycogen from your liver into the bloodstream to fuel your activity.
+If you don’t eat before or after exercise your body will have to replenish the glycogen stores from the energy stores on your body.

-There will be times when you’re really hungry or it will be appropriate to eat for social reasons such as a party, family gathering etc. Periodic feasting is a normal part of our culture.
-This system would help you to get back on track and work around these times.
+There will be times when you’re hungry or it will be appropriate to eat for social reasons such as a party, family gathering etc. Periodic fasting and then feasting is a normal part of our culture.
+Tracking your blood glucose levels will help you quickly get back on track and bounce back quickly from these indulgences.

-Fasting may not be ideal if you’re already stressed, sick, not sleeping well and / or are pushing the exercise envelope.
-During these times, it may be better to focus on life maintenance and listen to your appetite.
+Fasting may not be ideal if you’re already stressed, sick, not sleeping well and/or are pushing the exercise envelope.
+During these times, it may be better to focus on life maintenance and listen to your appetite and leave your fasting until the rest of your life is under control.
+Fasting can take

 The problem with injected insulin or many other diabetes medications is that, while it may help to reduce blood sugar levels, it also drives the energy back into the cells rather than allowing the stored energy to flow out of storage.

-The more you reduce insulin (injected or produced from your own pancreas) the quicker the healing can occur.
-However, at the same time it would be prudent to reduce medications progressively to prevent your blood glucose levels from going too low.
+The more you reduce insulin (injected or produced from your own pancreas) to normal healthy levels the quicker the healing can occur.
+However, at the same time, it would be prudent to reduce medications progressively to prevent your blood glucose levels from going too low.

 High blood sugar levels can be a sign that you’re stressed, exhausted or your hormones are out of whack (including time of the month for females), all of which will lead to insulin resistance.
 You can use Heart Rate Variability to track your stress and exhaustion with an app such as Elite HRV which enables you to see when you’re exhausted and need to back off and rest.